dscape/specify/README.md

 specify.run();
 ```

-unlike normal assert calls that throw, `specify` will always run all of the assertions.

-the assert calls are functions that wrap the assert module. when you call them you are actually calling a callback.
+the assert calls are callback functions that wrap the assert module. `specify` figures out how many callbacks you are calling and will determine your test is finished when that number is met or when a timeout occurs (if you specify one).

-the way i figure out how many asserts you will run is by [static-analysis]. putting it simply it means i count the numbers of time you wrote `assert.`. this doesn't work for a `for loop`, so in that case you can do something like this:
+the way i figure out how many asserts you will run is by [static-analysis]. putting it simply it means i count the numbers of time you wrote `assert.`. this doesn't work for a `for loop`, in that case you can use `assert.expect(nr)` to tell specify how many assertions to expect:

 ``` js
 specify('more_assertions_than_asserts', function(assert) {